 Slack is a modern, convenient way to communicate with your team.
 Naturally, it’s cloud-based and syncs across all devices (web, desktop and mobile) in real-time, but the user interface is what I love the most because it makes it incredibly simple to organize conversations and stay on top of things.

-Using Twitter like hashtags to create channels, Slack keep discussions about certain projects in dedicated areas of the board.
+Using Twitter-like hashtags to create channels, Slack keep discussions about certain projects in dedicated areas of the board.
 You can give specific people access to specific channels, and you can even @reply team members to make sure they’re tagged on conversations as well.

-Mobile App available for Free on iPhone and Android.
+Available for free on iPhone and Android.

 Evernote is one of my favorite tools of all time, and its mobile application makes it extremely easy to continue to stay organized and productive while I’m on the go.

 I use an organization system similar to the one Michael Hyatt outlines here, but I use the mobile application primarily to capture and organize those new ideas that pop into my head at random times of the day.

 Blog post ideas, quotes, stories to put into presentations, inspirational images I come across and even completely brand new business ideas are sorted into their respective folders that I’ve already created.
 If for whatever reason I can’t figure out where to put a certain idea or thought, I don’t waste time and I just add it to my inbox folder, which means the next time I log in at home I am ready to sort those things out.

 Available for free on iOS and Android.

 Rev is my favorite app for recording voice and transcription.
 I use Rev for notes that I take (especially when I’m on the go), blog post and podcast episode ideas, chapters of books, and also with the team if I need to record an input for a blog post that they can then take that transcription and turn into a full blog post for me to review later.